Skip to content

 Troubleshooting

-1. If ROS communication is not working: check the ROS_DOMAIN_ID.
-(ROS_DOMAIN_ID is set to 30 in the container.)
+• If ROS communication is not working: check the ROS_DOMAIN_ID.
+(ROS_DOMAIN_ID is set to 30 by default within the provided Docker container.)

-2. If the Vuer server is not running: check the logs in the terminal.
+• If the Vuer server is not running: check the terminal logs.

 AI Worker and AI Manipulator released under the Apache-2.0 license.